-Progression from the Foundation Degree into the BA Hons Education in Professional Practice can take place once the participants has achieved 240 credits (at least 120 of which
+Progression from the Foundation Degree into the BA Hons Education in Professional Practice can take place once the participants has achieved 240 credits (at least 120 of which are level 2).

-Academic Secretariat: 'User Template' Programme Specification issued 10/01 are level 2).
 A further 120 credits at level 3 is required to attain the BA Hons Education in Professional Practice.